Facebook 360: The Definitive Guide to New Media on Facebook (Content, Advertising, Strategy, and Case Studies)

 The stats are backed by big data: 360° content significantly outperforms standard 2D content in terms of reach, engagement, and return on ad spend.

-Did you know, interactive content generates 2x more conversions than passive content (such as 2D photos)?
+Fun fact: interactive content generates 2x more conversions than passive content (such as 2D photos).

 No matter your field, people are looking for richer engagement in the world and on social media platforms like Facebook.
 With 360° content, you can give someone that wow factor for the same ad spend.